Building warrant application guidance

 sufficient elevations, plans and sections to provide a complete representation of the proposed development

 constructional details of all parts of the building

 structural details and design calculations/ certificate of design

 Detailed guidance on plans to be submitted is given in the Building (Procedure) (Scotland) Regulations.

-Warrant applications must be accompanied by the fee appropriate to the value of the work proposed (see scale of fees or contact the Application Support Team).
+Warrant applications must be accompanied by the fee appropriate to the value of the work proposed (see scale of fees or contact the Technical Team (Applications).
 You can pay online for some services.
-If you are paying by cheque, please make it payable to "Aberdeen City Council".
-You can also pay by cash.

 Works exempt from warrant approval have been extended and is detailed in Schedules 1 and 3 contained in Part O of the Technical Handbooks.
 Schedule 1 (Regulation 3) details works which are exempted from building regulations.
 Schedule 3 (Regulation 5) details works which can be done without the need for a building warrant, but must comply with building regulations.
 If clarification is required guidance from the Building Standards section should be sought.
 Other works, usually involving repairs or replacements do not require Building Warrant, but must still comply with the requirements of the Regulations.
 Advice on exemptions and on the special conditions which apply can be obtained by contacting us.